-(ii) The California Air Resources Board under California's Regulation for the Mandatory Reporting of GHG emissions.

-(iii) Through another accreditation program by prior approval of ecology if it is deemed by ecology that the accreditation program is of equal stringency to (a)(i) or (ii) of this subsection.

-(b) The firm employing the verifier or verifying team, or an independent verifier if there is no team or firm involved, must be able to demonstrate that there is no conflict of interest in their evaluation.
-All verifiers must sign the conflict of interest declaration through a form and process designated by ecology.
+- (ii) The California Air Resources Board under California's Regulation for the Mandatory Reporting of GHG emissions. - (iii) Through another accreditation program by prior approval of Ecology if it is deemed by Ecology that the accreditation program is of equal stringency to (i) or (ii). - (b) The firm employing the verifier or verifying team, or an independent verifier if there is no team or firm involved, must be able to demonstrate that there is no conflict of interest in their evaluation.
+All verifiers must sign the conflict of interest declaration through a form and process designated by Ecology.